SalesforceLabs/ActionPlansV4/README.md

 # Queues

 Action Plan Tasks cannot be assigned to queues, so if the parent record is owned by a queue, each AP Task will be assigned to the running user.
 Tasks generated from that Action Plan can be assigned to the queue by using a Flow to reassign the Tasks.
-Because the Invocable Apex returns a list of Action Plan Task IDs, the createdTasks (which have a relationship to the Action Plan tasks) can be updated in that same flow, as they are created synchronously and can be queried immediately.
+Because the Invocable Apex returns a list of Action Plan Task IDs, the created Tasks (which have a relationship to the Action Plan tasks) can be updated in that same flow, as they are created synchronously and can be queried immediately.
 Alternatively, reassign Tasks to Queues any other way you'd like; it will not break Action Plans, and the Queue name will show on the Action Plan detail page.

 # Automate Action Plan Creation